apache/nuttx/README.txt

     - Ubuntu/bash shell under Windows 10.
 This is a new option under Windows 10.
 See the section "Ubuntu Bash under Windows 10" below.
       This is an improvement over Cygwin if your concern is compile time;
-      its build performance is comparable to native Linux.
+      its build performance is comparable to native Linux, certainly better than the Cygwin build time.
 It also installs in a tiny fraction of the time as Cygwin, perhaps 20 minutes for the basic Ubuntu install (vs. more than a day for the complete Cygwin install).

     - The MSYS environment.
 I have no experience using the MSYS environment and that configuration will not be discussed in this README file.